spatie/docs.spatie.be-old/resources/views/laravel-slack-slash-command/v1/introduction.md

 This package makes it easy to make your Laravel app respond to [Slack's Slash commands](https://api.slack.com/slash-commands).

 Once you've setup your Slash command over at Slack and installed this package into a Laravel app you can create handlers that can handle a slash command.
-Here's an example of such a handler that will send a response back to slack.
+Here's an example of such a handler that will send a response back to Slack.

 ```php
 namespace App\SlashCommandHandlers;